WXSS: Adult contemporary (1993-1995)

-Rhythmic (1996-1998)
+Rhythmic adult contemporary (1996-1998)

-Unable to compete with WLTQ, they flipped to a Rhythmic Adult Contemporary format during Labor Day weekend, 1996, keeping the "Magic" branding, but changing the slogan to "Rhythm & Romance."
+Unable to compete with WLTQ, they flipped to a Rhythmic Adult Contemporary format during Labor Day weekend in 1996, keeping the "Magic" branding, but changing the slogan to "Rhythm & Romance."
 The playlist featured rhythmic oldies, current R&B and Pop/Dance in addition to soft AC.
 Much of the airstaff was changed; however, some features including "Lovesongs" (with a different host) and "The Sunday Jazz Brunch" remained.

 Top 40 (1998-present)

-On June 19, 1998, the station launched its current CHR format, and 103.7 KISS-FM was born, with "Everybody" by Backstreet Boys being the first song played.
+On June 19, 1998, WAMG flipped to the current Top 40/CHR format as "103.7 Kiss FM", and changed call letters to WXSS.
+The first song on "Kiss" was "Everybody" by Backstreet Boys.
+The flip brought the format back to the Milwaukee market for the first time since WLUM-FM dropped it for alternative in 1994.
 The station debuted with 10,000 songs in a row without commercials, as many CHR stations have done, and was promoted and followed by a $10,000 giveaway.
-As the station added personalities, they did several remotes with T-shirt giveaways.
-Current Vice President of Operations, Brian Kelly, was in charge of the launch, which included imaging by Mitch Craig.
+The current Vice President of Operations, Brian Kelly, was in charge of the launch, which included imaging by Mitch Craig.
 The station was branded as The All New, All Hit 103.7 Kiss FM from the time it started until February 2003.

-At Midnight on February 3, 2003, the station tweaked its playlist to Rhythmic CHR and branding to 103.7 Kiss FM, The New #1 Hit Music Station, but by August 2003, the station began tweaking back to mainstream CHR.
-However, by 2009, WXSS shifted back to a Rhythmic-leaning direction with a heavy emphasis on R&B/hip-hop, dance and pop hits while playing only the most popular rock music.
+In February 2003, the station tweaked its playlist to Rhythmic CHR and branding to 103.7 Kiss FM, The New #1 Hit Music Station; by August 2003, the station switched back to mainstream CHR.
+However, by 2009, WXSS shifted again to a Rhythmic-leaning direction with a heavy emphasis on R&B/hip-hop, dance and pop hits, while playing only the most popular rock music.

-On May 28, 2010, WXSS got new competition when WRNW ditched its '80s Classic Rock format to go Top 40/CHR.
-WRNW's parent company iHeartMedia (the former Clear Channel Communications) owns the rights to the "KISS-FM" branding, though when WXSS launched in 1998, Clear Channel was still in the process of acquiring their Milwaukee stations, and the strategy of expanding the KISS-FM branding across Clear Channel's stations nationwide had not yet been implemented, allowing Entercom to claim the name in the Milwaukee market.
-WRNW would flip to Sports Talk in November 2018 after eight years and not so impressive ratings, as well as failing to overtake WXSS during its run.
+WXSS received new competition in May 2010, when WRNW ditched its '80s-based classic rock format to go Top 40/CHR.
+WRNW's parent company iHeartMedia (the former Clear Channel Communications) owns the rights to the "Kiss FM" branding, though when WXSS launched in 1998, Clear Channel was still in the process of acquiring their Milwaukee stations, and the strategy of expanding the Kiss FM branding across Clear Channel's stations nationwide had not yet been implemented, allowing Entercom to claim the name in the Milwaukee market.
+WRNW would flip to sports talk in November 2018 after eight years and not-so-impressive ratings.

-On September 7, 2012, WXSS picked up new competition from WZBK-FM, who switched formats from Classic Country to Rhythmic Top 40 as WNRG, "Energy 106-9."
-This would last until April 1, 2021, when the station flipped to Oldies, thus leaving WXSS as the only CHR station in Milwaukee.
+In September 2012, WXSS picked up new competition from WZBK-FM, who switched formats from classic country to rhythmic Top 40 as WNRG.
+The competition lasted until April 2021, when the station flipped to oldies, thus leaving WXSS as the only CHR station in Milwaukee.

-Today WXSS plays mostly Rhythmic Pop Hits and Hip-Hop, in addition to Classic Hip-Hop from the 90s and 2000s on a more regular basis.

-Following changes to Audacy-owned stations nation-wide, all local DJs outside of the morning show were replaced with syndicated personalities from other markets.
+Following changes to Audacy-owned stations nation-wide in July 2021, all local DJs outside of the morning show were replaced with syndicated personalities from other markets.